2026 NWLM Synod Assembly

 - Congregations with more than 1,000 baptized members may elect TWO additional youth or young adult voting members (one woman and one man).

 Pr.
 Kari Fast (Trinity – Grand Rapids; kari.fast@tlcgr.org) is serving as chair of the 2026 Synod Assembly Nominating Committee.
 The positions listed below will be on the 2026 Nomination Ballot.
-Nominations are open to any member of a synod congregation – if nominating another person, please make sure they are willing to serve before submitting their name.
-Anyone interested in running for one of the positions below is asked to submit a Nomination Bio Form to assembly@mittensynod.org by March 20, 2026 to be included on the ballot.
+Nominations are now CLOSED.
+Any questions regarding nominations may be made to Pr.
+Kari or to assembly@mittensynod.org.

 Synod Council – At-Large Positions